avolab/episystem-workshop/scChIC-seq_tutorial.md

     answer_3="Wang et al. (2018) did ChIP-seq on mouse.
 So we should use the mouse reference genome.
 We will use mm10 (the latest build)"
 %}

-## Running Bowtie2 or BWA
+## Running BWA

 > ### Hands-on: Mapping
 >
-> 1. Run bwa or bowtie2 on the fastq files, using an mm10 reference genome.
+> 1. Run bwa on the fastq files, using an mm10 reference genome.
+> TODO Add reference index files into the server.
 >
+> `bwa mem -t 1 $ref ${f}_R1.fastq.gz ${f}__R2.fastq.gz | samtools view -b - > $outf`
+>
 > 2. Inspect the mapping stats
 >
 >    > ### Questions
 >    >
+>.   > How do you view the aligned reads?
+>.   > How do we see the length of each chromosome used in the mapping?
+Hint: see header in samtools
 >    > How many reads where mapped?
 Uniquely or several times?
 >    >

-The output of Bowtie2 or BWA is a BAM file (binary of Sequence Alignment/Map).
+The output of BWA is a BAM file (binary of Sequence Alignment/Map).

 ## Inspection of a BAM file

+TODO Add more things to inspect.

 ## Visualization using a Genome Browser